Bookmark and Share

 Months seen: October to April

-Life span: Around 2 years
+Life Span: Average 2 years

 Habitat: Woodlands, fields, parks and sometimes gardens

-Food: Worms, snails and berries
+Food: Worms, snails, insects, berries and fruit

 Special features: Although there are a few resident, breeding Redwings majority of these birds are winter visitors to the UK, arriving from Scandinavia and Iceland.

 Redwings are members of the thrush family.
 They're similar to our native thrushes but slightly smaller.
 The almost white breast is marked with brown streaks, and there is a creamy-white stripe above the eye.
-There are orange-brown coloured patches of feathers on its flanks, which is where Redwings get their name.
+There are orange-brown coloured patches of feathers on the flanks, which is where Redwings get their name.

 Related Pages